dst78/euclid/README.md

 - active steps
   - defined by euclidian rythm
   - setting a new euclidian rythm clears "overlap" if previous sequence was longer
-  - individual steps can be toggled as well (traditional sequencing)
+  - (DONE) individual steps can be toggled as well (traditional sequencing)
 - sequence offset can be set
 - whole sequence can be muted without clearing
 - sequence step direction: forward, backward, alternating